-Chances are you take your weed grinder for granted.
-Of course, this assumes you even use a grinder to prepare your weed for the glass pipe or vaporizer.
-Some of us are still pulling nugs apart with sticky fingers or stuffing whole bud in bowls, not realizing that we’re seriously marginalizing the potency and pleasure of our smoking experience by doing so.
-No matter if you’re using marijuana for medical reasons or for leisure, you don’t want to skimp on your herb grinders.
+If you’ve been using a grinder for years now, you probably take its advantages a little bit for granted at this point.
+It may seem odd to you but there are some people still pulling nugs apart with sticky fingers or stuffing whole nugs into bowls, not realizing that they’re seriously marginalizing the potency and pleasure of our smoking experience by doing so.
+No matter if you’re using marijuana for medical or recreational reasons, buying a quality herb grinder should be a top priority.
 While selecting the best marijuana grinder may seem like a no-brainer, there are a surprising amount of factors to consider.
 Keep in mind that an efficient grinder can vastly improve your smoking experience.
-Before we scrutinize the vast variety of weed grinder models available to fit your specific preferences, let’s take a look at why you should be grinding your bud in the first place.
+Before we scrutinize the vast variety of weed grinder models available and how to use a weed grinder in the first place, let’s take a look at why you should be grinding your bud in the first place.

 Grinding herb turns buds of flower into fine grain conducive to optimum airflow.
-Just stuffing a whole nugget into a smoking bowl will result in tougher draws, weak performance, and an overall diminished experience.
+Just stuffing a whole nugget into a smoking bowl will result in tougher draws, weak cannabinoid performance, and an overall diminished experience.
 Pulling the nug apart with your fingers or cutting it up with scissors helps a bit but doesn’t compare to the powerful airflow facilitated by grinding your weed.
-Those who prefer to vape will particularly benefit from using a grinder because the finely ground herb allows the terpenes and cannabinoids to be accessed easier in the vaporization process.
-The result: more effective medicine and also a more potent high, depending on which result you’re chasing.
+Those who prefer to vape will particularly benefit from using a grinder because the finely ground herb allows the terpenes and cannabinoids to be easily accessed in the vaporization process.
+The result: more effective medicine and/or a more potent high.

 One of the first questions you need to ask yourself when buying a grinder online or in a smoke shop is how many chambers do you want?
 At the most basic level, this is really a choice between one chamber grinders and grinders with multiple chambers.